pierre-rouleau/about-erlang/doc/erlang-tools.rst

 ================

 :Home page: https://github.com/pierre-rouleau/about-erlang
-:Time-stamp: <2021-05-21 16:33:38, updated by Pierre Rouleau>
+:Time-stamp: <2021-05-21 17:45:59, updated by Pierre Rouleau>
 :Copyright:  Copyright © 2021, Pierre Rouleau
 :License: `MIT <../LICENSE>`_

 There are an increasing number of tools available for Erlang development.
 Some of them are listed in this page.
-These include the `built-in Erlang tools`_ that are part of the Erlang system itself, and other tools provided by the community.
+These include the `built-in Erlang tools`_ that are part of the Erlang system itself, and other tools provided by the community such as the ones described in the Brujo Benavides' post `10 Essential Erlang Tools for Developers`_.

 🚧 This page is under_ construction.
 I will add  info about several other tools soon. 🚧

 .. _built-in Erlang tools:  https://erlang.org/doc/apps/tools/index.html
+.. _10 Essential Erlang Tools for Developers: https://www.pluralsight.com/guides/10-essential-erlang-tools-for-erlang-developers

 .. contents::  **Table of Contents**